raymelon/keyboard-toggler/README.md

-# keyboard-toggler
+# Keyboard Toggler
-Simple GUI app that will enable or disable your keyboard.
-Made with crunchy Vala.
+Simple GUI app to enable or disable your keyboard.